Terms for Real Estate Syndication

 Earnest money is placed into escrow by the buyer of an apartment building as a deposit to show their commitment to execute on the purchase contract.
 EM is credited toward the purchase at closing.

-The amount cash put into an investment.
-In apartment building syndications this capital can be used toward down payment, closing costs, borrowing costs, funding an operating account, and compensation earned by the general partners.
+The amount of cash put into an investment.
+In apartment building syndications this capital can be used toward the down payment, closing costs, borrowing costs, funding an operating account, and compensation earned by the general partners.

 Effective Gross Income

 EGI is the effective income calculated by subtracting any losses due to vacancy, lease concessions, employees, model units, and bad debt.